ephraimduncan/awesome-developer-dictionary/README.md

 - **iteration**: a general term for taking each item of something, one after another.
 - **interpreter**: is a computer program that directly executes instructions written in a programming or scripting language, without requiring them previously to have been compiled into a machine language program.
 - **iterator**: an object that enables a programmer to traverse a container, particularly lists.
+- **IP**: Internet Protocol, the protocol by which data is sent from one computer to another on the Internet

 ## J